1

 and eco-coalitions

 First, identify the needs of your institution/organisation and appreciate your own resources, particularly human resources (and the associated competences), but also material and legal.
-Map your local environs.
+Analyse what is located in your local environment.
 Talk to other people and institutions about common needs and issues.
 Even if it turns out that institutional cooperation is not possible at this moment, it may still be possible at the level of specific people.
-It is good to start with a small initiative and develop it further as more people and organisations join in.
+Perhaps your institution offers greater freedom of action and you are more able to make decisions, while in other organisations the situation differs.
+Get to know people and ask around.
+Start with a small initiative and develop it together as far as possible.

 Programming